jhsu802701/generic_app_old/README.md

 ## Usage

+### Creating A Rails App

-Once you have installed this Ruby gem, just go to the directory where you keep your Rails projects and enter the command "generic_app".
-You will be asked to provide a name for the subdirectory you wish to have created and used for your new Rails app.
+Go to the directory where you keep your Rails projects and enter the command "generic_app".
+You will be asked to select the name of the directory you wish to use for your Rails project, and you will be asked whether you wish to use the SQLite or PostgreSQL database in your development environment.
+If you choose PostgreSQL, you will be asked for database parameters.
+<br><br>
+After you have provided all of the necessary parameters, your generic Rails project will not only be created for you but automatically tested as well.
+All this takes a few minutes instead of several long and grueling hours.

 ## What's the point?